martyboggs/threejs-world/_posts/2017-01-05-physics-in-threejs-with-oimojs.md

 ---
 layout: post
-title: Physics in three.js with Oimo.js
+title: Physics in ThreeJS with OimoJS
 description: I find Oimo more accurate than cannon, but each has its downsides.
 For example, Oimo only supports cubes and spheres whereas cannon supports other types of meshes as well.
 example: ex6
 author: Marty Boggs